semiromid/blissify/README.md

 ### transform

-use it as Browserify transform module with `-t`
+use it as browserify transform module with `-t`

 ```
 browserify -t blissify main.js > bundle.js